silexlabs/www.silex.me-2020/pages/blog/silex-v3-kick-off.md

   download a million times, then Silex v2 in 2010 was made an online tool and a downloadable app.
 It is time in 2023 for the v3 to rise.
-Every major release means a major rewrite with new tech, a new paradigm.</p><p>Today I''m aiming at a free and open source alternative to Webflow, WordPress Elementor/Divi.</p><h2>Silex v3: no-code meets static</h2><p>I have been the developer behind all versions, I wrote 99% of the code and I have hold the vision from the start - and 2009 was before Wix, before no-code.</p><p>Today I envision Silex as the bridge between 2 worlds: <strong>no-code</strong>
+Every major release means a major rewrite with new tech, a new paradigm.</p><p>Today I''m aiming at a free and open source alternative to Webflow, WordPress Elementor/Divi.</p><h2>Silex v3: no-code meet static</h2><p>I have been the developer behind all versions, I wrote 99% of the code and I have hold the vision from the start - and 2009 was before Wix, before no-code.</p><p>Today I envision Silex as the bridge between 2 worlds: <strong>no-code</strong>
-  and <strong>JAMStack/static</strong>.
-It will offer as a free and open source software all the key features of Webflow with these components:</p><ol><li><p>A drag and drop web design tool, showing all the CSS features in a class-based style manager
+  and <a href="https://jamstack.org/" title="JAMStack technology"><strong>JAMStack
-  - that is the no-code part and it will be based on the <a href="https://grapesjs.com/" title="Grapes JS web builder framework">GrapesJS</a> framework.
+  (static)</strong></a>.
+It will offer as a free and open source software all the key features of Webflow with these components:</p><ol><li><p>A drag and drop web design tool, showing all the CSS features in a class-based style manager - that is the no-code part and it will be based on the <a href="https://grapesjs.com/" title="Grapes JS web builder framework">GrapesJS</a> framework.
 By itself, this part today''s Silex v2 scope, and will still be useful by itself for smaller simpler websites</p></li><li><p>An integration with any <a href="https://jamstack.org/headless-cms/"